ChaiBapchya/books/README.md

 11. 4 hour work week
 12 millionaire fast lane mj demarc
 13 made inamerica sam walton
+14. More money than god - sebastian mallaby the billionaire's apprentice - anita raghavan differentiate or die - survival in our era of killer competition

 ### Fiction
 1. John Green’s new novel, Turtles All the Way Down,